TITLE Custodian I

 Experience: At least one year of experience in custodial services, which includes knowledge of cleaning procedures, equipment and supplies, is required.

 Skills: Must be able to read English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners, solvents, chemicals, and similar products used in custodial services.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 License: A valid Missouri driver’s license is preferred.